Tasikmalaya West Java, Indonesia Travel Guide

 Basic amenities are available at the two train station and bus terminal.

-Ride-sharing apps offer convenience and see-through pricing, making them a popular choice.
-Gojek and Get are highly recommended and widely used for both motorcycle (GoRide/GrabBike) and car (GoCar/GrabCar) services.
+Ride-ride-sharing apps provide convenience and see-through pricing, rendering them a popular choice.
+Gojek and Acquire are highly recommended and widely used for both motorcycle (GoRide/GrabBike) and car (GoCar/GrabCar) services.

 Requires an International Driving Permit (IDP).
 Renting with a driver is often recommended.

 Widely available; IDP and helmet are mandatory.
-Only for experienced drivers.
+Just for experienced drivers.

 When taking an Angkot, know your destination or a nearby landmark.
 Tell the driver where you want to go.
 To get off, shout "Kiri!"
 (Left!) and the Angkot will typically pull over to the left-hand side of the road.